roderickjackson-bradley/socket_io_app/work/w10/d3/03-react-state-props/03-react-state-props.md

 #### Props Cannot be Changed

-Props are immutable, their values are never to be changed!
+Props are immutable, their values are never to be changed.

 Remember, the prop came from a component somewhere up the hierarchy and if the prop's value originated from state, it would be **that** component's responsibility to update its own state.

 However, a component can certainly pass down via props methods that can be used to update its state - but that's for another day.

-#### Exercise - Passing Props
+#### Exercise - Passing Props (5 mins)

 Your turn to pass some props:

 1. The `<ColorPicker>` component will need to know which color is selected, thus, pass the `selColorIdx` state to it as a prop with the same name.

+	> Note: The name of the prop can be anything, but it makes sense to name it the same as the state property being passed.

 2. The `<GameBoard>` component will need access to both the `colors` array and the `guesses` state.
 Pass both as props using the same names.